DEV-KRB/Employee-Managment-Data-Rest/README.md

-# Employee-Managment-Thymeleaf
+# Employee-Managment
-A working Spring boot project using Thymeleaf template.
+A working Spring boot project using Data rest